 - Van Cleef & Arpels

-This year, Watches & Wonders 2023 will take place from March 27 – April 2.
+This year, Watches & Wonders 2024 will take place from April 9 – April 15 2024 in Geneva’s Halles de Palexpo.
 The professional Salon is available by invitation only, with the official program outlining a series of impressive and informative discussions.
 Specifically, the Morning Show and Late Show will kick off every day, providing on a live journey through the highlights of the Salon.
 These will include major launches, brand keynotes, panel discussions hosted by industry experts, and exceptional pieces.

-Watches & Wonders 2023, the industry's biggest trade show, is officially kicking off from March 27 - April 2 and will be held in Geneva, Switzerland.
+Watches & Wonders 2024, the industry's biggest trade show, is officially kicking off from April 9 to April 15 and will be held in Geneva, Switzerland.